Klosmi/html-basics/JS-basic.md

     ```
     *If we don't use the `new` keyword, `this` referes to the window object (check it by writing `console.log(this)` in the `function Color(r,g,b){...}`).*

-    When a function is called with the `new` keyword, the function will be used as a constructor.
+    When we call a function with `new` before the function call, that function will be used as a constructor.

     The `new` do the following things: